 Tell me if you’ve seen something like this before:

-Please tell me what the missing 10% on the HTML bar means… Does it mean this person can only finish up to 90% of an HTML project? or knows 90% of all the HTML tags?
+Please tell me what the missing 10% on the WordPress bar means… Does it mean this person can only finish up to 90% of all WordPress projects? or knows 90% of all the WP functions?

-What is the missing 15% supposed to mean?
+What is the missing 15% of graphic design supposed to mean?
 “I can design.. but not enough to win awards?”

-Seriously WTH is the point of using bar graphs to show skill?
+Seriously WTF is the point of using bar graphs to show skill?

 I’ve seen many websites with this in their “About” pages.